When to Apply for Ethics Review of Human Subjects Research Projects

 3.1.
 Protocol Form - mandatory

-In the protocol form, applicants should describe the methods, participant profile, recruitment methods, inclusion/exclusion criteria, personal data processing strategies (unless a DPIA is attached; see 3.2), and other ethical aspects of the project.
+In the protocol form, applicants should describe the research objectives, methods, participant profile, recruitment methods, inclusion/exclusion criteria, personal data processing strategies (unless a DPIA is attached; see 3.2), and other ethical aspects of the project.

-The informed consent form should describe the participation in a clear and intelligible manner so that potential participants can make an informed decision whether to participate or not.
-The guide provides text that can be adapted and enumerates all the fields that must be included in the form.
+The informed consent document should describe the participation in a clear and intelligible manner so that potential participants can make an informed decision whether to participate or not.
+The template provides text that can be adapted and enumerates all the fields that must be included in the form.